John Burgoyne: Seven Years War

-Raids on French coast
+Raids on French coast and capture of Belle Île

 In 1758, he participated in several expeditions against the French coast.
 During this period he was instrumental in introducing light cavalry into the British Army.
 The two regiments then formed were commanded by George Augustus Eliott (afterwards Lord Heathfield) and Burgoyne.
 This was a revolutionary step, and Burgoyne was a pioneer in the early development of British light cavalry.
 Burgoyne admired independent thought amongst common soldiers, and encouraged his men to use their own initiative, in stark contrast to the established system employed at the time by the British army.

+In 1761, Burgoyne, as lieutenant-colonel-commandant of the sixteenth light dragoons, participated in the a British amphibious expedition to capture the French island of Belle Île off the Brittany coast.
+During the siege of the island's main citadel Le Palais, Burgoyne was entrusted with a negotiation for an exchange of prisoners.

 Portuguese campaign

 In 1761, he sat in parliament for Midhurst, and in the following year he served as a brigadier-general in Portugal which had just entered the war.
 Burgoyne won particular distinction by leading his cavalry in the capture of Valencia de Alcántara and of Vila Velha de Ródão following the Battle of Valencia de Alcántara, compensating for the Portuguese loss of Almeida.
 This played a major part in repulsing a large Spanish force bent on invading Portugal.
+Burgoyne's conduct during the invasion greatly impressed his superior; the Field Marshal Count La Lippe.
+La Lippe commissioned the 1766 portrait of Burgoyne by Joshua Reynolds and the painting was held by Lippe's descendants until 1943.

+Politics

-In 1768, he was elected to the House of Commons for Preston, and for the next few years he occupied himself chiefly with his parliamentary duties, in which he was remarkable for his general outspokenness and, in particular, for his attacks on Lord Clive, who was at the time considered the nation's leading soldier.
-He achieved prominence in 1772 by demanding an investigation of the East India Company alleging widespread corruption by its officials.
-At the same time, he devoted much attention to art and drama (his first play, The Maid of the Oaks, was produced by David Garrick in 1775).
+In 1768, he was elected to the House of Commons for Preston as a Whig.
+For the next few years he occupied himself chiefly with his parliamentary duties, in which he was remarkable for his general outspokenness and, in particular, for his attacks on Lord Clive, known as Clive of India, who was at the time considered the nation's leading soldier.
+Burgoyne achieved prominence in 1772 by demanding an investigation of the East India Company, alleging widespread corruption by its officials and much later in life Burgoyne would take an active part in the Impeachment of Warren Hastings.

+During the interwar years Burgoyne devoted much attention to art and drama (his first play, The Maid of the Oaks, was produced by David Garrick in 1775).